 Regard should be had to the Equality Act 2010 if the association is seeking to impose membership qualifications against certain persons whose characteristics may be protected from discrimination.

-If the association is to enter into contracts, caution should be exercised as to the nature of the contract and its effect upon the association, its trustees and officers.
-In particular the contract should contain a provision stating that the liability of Trustees, Officers or other members entering into any contract for the association and the liability of any members on whose behalf the contract is made is limited to the assets of the association.
+If the association is to enter into contracts, caution should be exercised as to the nature of the contract and its effect upon the association and its officers.
+In particular the contract should contain a provision stating that the liability of the officers or other members entering into any contract for the association and the liability of any members on whose behalf the contract is made is limited to the assets of the association.

 Literary and scientific associations should have regard to the Literary and Scientific Institutions Act 1854.

 Licensing Act 2003 (for associations in England and Wales).